expressjs/security-wg/README.md

 ## Charter

 The Security Working Group manages all aspects and processes linked to Express.js security, and is responsible for managing incoming security reports, and responsible also to prepare patches or releases.
-The nature of this task is sensitive, so only the Security triage team, Repo Captains and TC members will be involved on it.
+The nature of this task is sensitive, so only the Security triage team, Repo Captains and TC members will be involved in it.

 ### Responsibilities